mautic/mautic-community-handbook/pages/03.community-portal/17.assemblies/01.creating-an-assembly/docs.md

 * Council
 * General Assembly

-Think carefully before you create a new top-level assembly.
+Think carefully before you create a new top-level assembly - usually it should nest within one which already exists.
 Remember that assemblies can be created within assemblies at any level of nesting - for example we have:

 _Community Team > Mautic Meetups > Mautic Meetup cityname_